owulveryck/blog/content/post/gopherjs-spa.md

 So far so good...

 Then I implemented a SSO with Facebook.
-I wrote a backend in go to handle the callback.
+I wrote a backend in `go` to handle the token generation and the used database connection.
+I started to code it by hand, until a friend tells me about the angular module [Satellizer](https://github.com/sahat/satellizer) that was suppose to handle the logic for me.
+And it did....
+It was suddenly automagic:

 Everything was working on my browser.
+I was happy, So I decided to deploy my app on my iPhone and enjoy the power of Cordova.

-But...
-There was something wrong on the mobile phone version.
+That's when the headache started: There was something wrong on the mobile phone version.
 A bug!

 I tried to debug it, with Xcode, with Safari...
 The more I was searching, the more I had to dive into the framework.
+Too many magic in it for something that was, in fine, not a bug [^1].

-I asked a friend and his first reply was: "which version of angular?
+I asked some help from a friend and his first reply was: "which version of angular?
 Because in version 2 they have changed a lot of concepts"

 That was too much.
-I though that definitely this world made of JavaScript, frameworks, grunt, bower, gulp, npm or whatever fancy tool was not for me.
+I considered that this world made of JavaScript, frameworks, grunt, bower, gulp, npm or whatever fancy tool was definitely not for me.
 Too many work to learn something already outdated.

 On top of that, I've never been a callback man, I hate them since my X11/Motif programming course.
 I do like CSP!